nmorse/graphlet/README.md

 HoneyBee
 ========
+The HoneyBee project combines:
+ * code visualization (i.e. it can be expressed as a visual language);
+ * a network syntax for flow-control (i.e. coded elements form a network);
+ * an environment agnostic approach to programming.

-In the HoneyBee environment a "graph" is used as source code and is interpreted using a "event emitter pattern" message queue to control the flow of an application across clients and/or servers.
+In the HoneyBee environment a "graph" is used as source code and is interpreted using a "event emitter pattern."
+A message queue manages the flow of an application.
+Both clients and servers can run a HoneyBee flow-control-graph, blurring the distinction between the two traditional computing environments.

-The source code or "control graph", is a "directed", "multi-graph" (for the mathematicians).
+The source code a "flow-control-graph", is a "directed", "multi-graph" (for the mathematicians).
-The nodes of a control graph represent executable steps or data sources/items, while edges represent message pathways.
+The nodes of a flow-control-graph represent executable steps or data sources, while graph's edges represent three types of message routing.
+Get, Set (data) and Flow-event messages are called in order to "run" a HoneyBee graph.

-When the HoneyBee environment loads a control graph, it registers "pubsub" style subscriptions for all edges in the graph.
-Control graph nodes marked as "input" or "output" are also registered with the local/internet environment.
+When the HoneyBee environment loads a flow-control-graph, it registers "pubsub" style subscriptions for all edges in the graph.
+Nodes marked for data "i/o" are registered with the local server, DOM environment, or data services across Internet.

-Visualization
+Code Visualization
 -------------

-Cytoscape.js facilitates graph visualization, allowing us to view, edit and debug a control graph.
+Cytoscape.js is used to facilitate graph visualization, by providing a view into HoneyBee flow-control-graphs the linking of data and process are presented in a high cognitive-bandwidth format.
+Editing sharing and debugging are also enhanced by graph visualization.
+Other graph "renderers" (outside of Cytoscape.js) are possible, but plans to implement are only in a preliminary stage.